PHONE IT IN

 For All-Around Healthy Lifestyle: 8fit

-For the person who wants to outsource all of their fitness and nutrition planning (sorry, bud, career advice not included), 8fit is up to the job.
-Like having a personal trainer and nutritionist wrapped in one, it creates custom exercise and meal plans based on your goals, your current stats, and—to a degree that other apps don’t—your fine-grained preferences.
-It asks probing questions (like how many weekly workouts you can handle, how many meals you want per day, how much variety you require in a diet, and how you prefer to meal prep) then spits out an achievable, step-by-step plan—with at-home HIIT workouts and delicious, nutritionist-created recipes—to your fittest self.
+For the person who wants to outsource all of their fitness and nutrition planning, 8fit is up to the job.
+Like a personal trainer and nutritionist in one, it creates custom exercise and meal plans based on your goals, your current stats, and — to a degree that other apps don’t — your fine-tuned preferences.
+It asks probing questions (like how many weekly workouts you can handle, how many meals you want per day, how much variety you require in a diet and how you prefer to meal prep), then spits out an achievable, step-by-step plan — with at-home HIIT workouts and delicious, nutritionist-created recipes — to become your fittest self.

 ($60/year for pro edition)|